DARPA-ASKEM/terarium/README.md

 quarkus dev
 ```

-When running in dev mode, you will need to run both the HMI server _and_ the Document server explicitly
+When running in dev mode, you will need to run both the HMI server _and_ the Document service explicitly
 > NOTE: Quarkus has a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

 ## Running the client in dev mode